Khaled-AlAsadi/job-match/DEPLOYMENT.md

 ### Create a new app on Render

-Link to the deployed application on Render: [Drive Ready](https://driveready.onrender.com/)

 1. Create a new Render account if you don't already have one here [Render](https://render.com/).

 2. Create a new application on the following page here [New Render App](https://dashboard.render.com/), choose **Webserver**: